evancohen/docs.smart-mirror.io/docs/configure_the_mirror.md

 #### Basic Functionality

-Using a python code to HIGH or LOW on GPIO pin listed in config.js as `pin` variable or default pin 26 if not listed, when motion is not detected for `screentimeout` in minutes the python code will turn of hdmi using `tvservice -o' command. when motion is once again detected the python code uses 2 commands `tvservice -p` followed by `fbset -depth 8 && fbset -depth 16 && xrefresh`; Which powers on the monitor and refreshes the desktop display.
+Using a python code to HIGH or LOW on GPIO pin listed in config.js as `pin` variable or default pin 26 if not listed, when motion is not detected for `screentimeout` in minutes the python code will turn of hdmi using `tvservice -o` command. when motion is once again detected the python code uses 2 commands `tvservice -p` followed by `fbset -depth 8 && fbset -depth 16 && xrefresh`; Which powers on the monitor and refreshes the desktop display.

 For issues with motion detection please tag @justbill2020 on the gitter chat or [file an issue](https://github.com/evancohen/smart-mirror/issues/new).

 ## Errors
-Note that if you start the mirror and get a white screen you most likeley have an issue with your config.
+Note that if you start the mirror and get a white screen you most likely have an issue with your config.

 Next Step: [Configure the Pi](configure_the_pi.md)